River Patrol (video game): Reception

 In Japan, River Patrol was the eleventh highest-grossing arcade video game of 1981.

 In a retrospective review, Atari Gaming Headquarters' Keita Iida gave the Atari 2600 port a six out of ten score.

 Legacy

-A bootleg version of the game developed by Falcon titled Silver Land was also released, changing the main premise to skiing.
+A bootleg version of the game developed by Falcon titled Silver Land changed the premise to skiing.

 The 1981 VIC-20 game River Rescue has strong similarities to River Patrol, but scrolls horizontally.
 In 1982, Koichi Nakamura programmed a clone of River Patrol for the PC-8001, also titled River Rescue, that was published in the Maikon Game Book 4 special edition of Japanese magazine I/O.

 After the release of River Patrol into the market, Orca would go on to work on several projects: The Percussor, The Bounty, Looper, Springer, Funky Bee, Slalom and Sky Lancer, Vastar (published by Sesame Japan Corporation), and Espial, among others.
 On June 20, 1983, Orca went bankrupt.
 Former members of the company later worked at Crux before forming Toaplan.